megagonlabs/blue/README.md

 ## configuration

 Most of blue scripts require a number of parameters.
-While you can use defaults, configuring your setup can be more easy, if you set environment variables for your choices.
+While you can use the defaults, configuring your setup can be more easy, if you set environment variables for your choices.
 Below is the list of environment varibles:

 - `BLUE_INSTALL_DIR`, directory containing blue source code, for example, `/Users/me/blue`
 - `BLUE_DEPLOY_TARGET`, deployment target, localhost (default) or swarm